 BOOM!
 You have roasted Brussels sprouts ready and your chicken meal prep bowls are almost ready for you to eat!

 How Long do Meal Prep Bowls Last?

-Typically, meal prep bowls last 3-5 days in an air-tight container in the refrigerator.
+Typically, meal prep bowls, like my beef and cabbage pasta bowls, last 3-5 days in an air-tight container in the refrigerator.

 I don’t recommend keeping these sausage and Brussels sprouts meal prep bowls longer than 3 to 4 days because the apples might get a little brown.
 You could also not chop the apples in advance and just add them into your bowl the morning before you go to work if you want to make these last longer!

 No more boring, sad desk lunches to see here folks.